robjwells/robjwells.github.io/posts/2018/05/2018-05-08 table manipulation with r.md

     ## 5 Dan Taylor Thu 3/1   Ch Sub
     ## 6 Dan Taylor Fri 4/1   Ch Sub

 Great.
 But poor Dan, he’s working every day over New Year 2018-2019.
 In reality, I haven’t done that far on the rota, just up to October.
-We’ll convert all those dates now — but only the ones in the period where the rota has actually been completed, and filter out all the now-missing entries (where the month was outside our range).
+We’ll convert all those dates now, and filter out all the newly missing entries where the month was outside our range.

     r:
     dated <- all %>%